Robust assessment of asymmetric division in colon cancer cells: Results

 By inverting this relationship, we obtained a general mapping between the variance and the level of biased asymmetry of the binomial distribution.

-In Figure \ref{fig:4}(c), we validated the analytical expression to the values obtained via microscopy measurements, showing again good comaptibility of the results.
-CaCO2 cells confirm to be the most asymmetric among the cell lines and since they are known for their heterogeneity in cell morphology~\cite{Lea2015}, we explored the hypothesis of shape heterogeneity and cytoplasmic asymmetry to be linked.
+In Figure \ref{fig:4}(c), we validated the analytical expression against the values obtained via microscopy measurements, showing again good compatibility of the results.
+CaCO2 cells confirm to be the most asymmetric among the cell lines, and since they are known for their heterogeneity in cell morphology~\cite{Lea2015}, we explored the hypothesis that shape heterogeneity and cytoplasmic asymmetry are linked.
 Figure \ref{fig:4}(d) displays three sample cases of division examined through time-lapse fluorescent microscopy following cytoplasm.
 Different time frames are overlaid to depict the entire dynamic at once, with time progressing from the bottom left to the top right of each image.

 We computed the pixel size ratio between the daughter cells in the last analyzed frame and compared it to the fraction of cytoplasm inherited from the mother cell.
 Although pixel size is only a rough proxy for cell volume, we observe that the cell inheriting a larger fraction of cytoplasm also appears larger in size.
 This finding suggests that asymmetry in cytoplasmic partitioning is linked to size fluctuations at birth, where cell size reflects the bias observed in the segregation process.